Please follow this equipment list and do not bring extra gear.

-Brimmed hat: Whether a ball cap or a wrap-around brim, you’ll need something for the intense, ‘round the clock sunshine.
+Brimmed hat: Whether a ball cap or a wrap-around brim, you’ll need something for the intense, ‘round the clock arctic sunlight.

-Gloves: 1 – 2 pairs of pile or wool gloves.
+Gloves: 1 – 2 pairs of wind-stopper fleece or wool gloves.

 Personal toiletries: Scale down.
 For instance, you will not need a 6-oz. tube of toothpaste.

-Toilet paper: Place the roll in a quart-size Ziploc bag.
+Toilet paper: Place your roll in a quart-size ziploc bag with a lighter.